NC State Extension Publications

 Seedling Diseases

 Many active ingredients and their products have specific use restrictions.
-Read and follow all use restrictions before applying any fungicide to seed, or before handling any fungicide-treated seed.
+Read and follow all restrictions before applying any fungicide to seed or before handling any fungicide-treated seed.
 This information is provided only as a guide.
-It is the user's legal responsibility to read and follow all current label directions.
-Reference in this publication to any specific commercial product, process, or service, or the use of any trade, firm, or corporation name is for general informational purposes only and does not constitute an endorsement, recommendation, or certification of any kind by members of the group or the North Central Soybean Research Program.
-Anyone using these products assumes responsibility for following the manufacturer's directions.
+It is the legal responsibility of the applicator and user to read and follow all current label directions.
+References in this publication to any specific commercial product, process, or service, or the use of any trade, firm, or corporation name, is for general informational purposes only and does not constitute an endorsement, recommendation, or certification of any kind by members of the pathogens project or by the NCSRP.
+Growers using such products assume responsibility for their use in accordance with current directions of the manufacturer.

 Azoxystrobin